Improving Payment Solutions for Small Businesses

 The Problem

-• Financial leads were stretched thin, often responsible for bookkeeping, payroll, and compliance.
-They needed tools that were easy to adopt and required little ongoing maintenance.
+• Financial leads were stretched thin.
+They needed tools that were easy to adopt and required minimal ongoing maintenance.

-• Many customers of these small businesses had limited technical confidence.
-This meant the payment experience had to be clear, simple, and intuitive.
+• Customers often had limited technical confidence.
+The payment experience needed to be clear, simple, and intuitive.

-• Streamlined onboarding: We introduced a pre-built default template that required minimal setup.
-Businesses could lightly brand the page by uploading a logo, which helped build trust with customers.
+• Streamlined onboarding: A pre-built default template required minimal setup.
+Businesses could add light branding by uploading a logo to increase trust with customers.

-• Configurable payment links: We allowed businesses to create either one-time or reusable links, and choose between fixed or flexible payment amounts.
-This supported a range of payment needs without adding unnecessary complexity.
+• Configurable payment links: Businesses could create one-time or reusable links and choose fixed or flexible payment amounts—covering common needs without unnecessary complexity.

 Outcome

 The feature launched on time within a six-week window.
-Because we involved users early, we were able to prioritize effectively and move fast with confidence.
-Since release, multiple businesses adopted the tool, and several began transitioning away from checks and high-fee credit card solutions.
-The result was faster payment cycles and reduced administrative overhead.
+Involving users early helped us prioritize confidently and move fast.
+After release, multiple businesses adopted the tool, and several began transitioning away from checks and high-fee credit card solutions—resulting in faster payment cycles and reduced administrative overhead.

 Key Screens